GoaSkin/qKontrol/README.md

     'macdeployqt' from your QT installation.
 When found, then open a terminal and go into the folder where QT creator placedi the executable app bundle.
 Execute /the/folder/where/you/can/find/macdeployqt qkontrol.app.

+Windows:

+1.)
+De-install the Komplete Kontrol Software and the NI Host Agent if installed.
+This software cannot coexist on Windows.

+2.)
+Visit https://www.native-instruments.com/de/support/downloads/drivers-other-files/ , download and install the Komplete
+    Kontrol MK2 drivers.

+3.)
+Download ZADIG from https://zadig.akeo.ie/ and start this tool.
+Research for USB devices and select
+    "Komplete Kontrol MK2 BD".
+When selected, replace the driver!
+This is necessary because we cannot interact with the original Native Instruments driver.
+The prior installation is only necessary for MIDI.

+4.)
+Visit https://www.msys2.org/ .
+There, download and install MSYS2.
+After the installation, a shell opens and we need to   install
+    the dependencies by typing in these commands: pacman -S mingw-w64-x86_64-hidapi
+    pacman -S mingw-w64-x86_64-libusb

+5.) download the QT open source edition from https://www.qt.io/ and install it

+6.) start the program "QT creator" from your recently installed QT distribution, open the .pro file from the qkontrol source
+    and build the program using the menus.
+Use minGW 64 bit as toolchain because others won't work.
+After the program has been compiled, it doesn't start through the QT creator.
+That is normal at this point.
+Ignore this!

+7.)
+Locate the place of your freshly compiled qkontrol.exe and run the program!
+    It does just list a lot of missing DLLs.
+Notice the names, locate them on your harddisk and copy them all into this directory.

+8.) run the program again to check if it works now.

+9.) if you want to redistribute the compiled windows vesion, it is a good idea to pack all the DLLs into the archive and maybe also the driver you created with ZADIG.

 KNOWN ISSUES:
 =============